What Is Phlebotomy?

 Greek for "to cut a vein", phlebotomy is the practice of drawing blood for medical reasons.

 Tip: Bookmark this page for future reference by pinning it as an image!

-Although many medical practitioners are well-versed in drawing blood, this process is typically done by a Phlebotomist.
-These professionals are able to draw blood with minimal discomfort to the patient and in such a manner to avoid contamination and spread of micro-organisms.
+Although many medical practitioners are well-versed in drawing blood, this process, which is also known as venipuncture, is typically done by a Phlebotomist.
+These professionals are able to draw blood with minimal discomfort to the patient and in such a manner to avoid contamination and the spread of micro-organisms.

-Phlebotomy is a crucial part of human health as it helps in diagnosis of various types of diseases.
-So many diseases have similar symptoms and the only way to ascertain what kind of infection one is suffering from is through blood testing.
+Phlebotomy is a crucial part of human health as it helps to diagnose various diseases.
+Many diseases have similar symptoms and the only way to ascertain what kind of infection one is suffering from is through blood testing.

 Most phlebotomy training courses also cover knowledge on handling hazardous materials, as well as used needles, syringes, blood-culture bottles, dermal puncture devices and others of this type.
 Appropriate bedside manner and social skills are also a part of a successful phlebotomist’s abilities, as they have to ensure the patient’s comfort and ease at all times.